OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

-# Using offline storage techniques to cache add-in data
+# Using offline storage techniques to cache Office add-in data

 ## Summary

-This sample demonstrates how you can implement local storage to enable limited functionality for your add-in when a user experiences lost connection.
+This sample demonstrates how you can implement local storage to enable limited functionality for your Office add-in when a user experiences lost connection.

 ## Applies to